mouad157/Evaluator/README.md

 ### 📌 Overview
 This project evaluates the performance of different AI models (OpenAI GPT, Mistral, DeepSeek, and Anthropic) on question-answering tasks.
 It:
-- Predicts question types using a fine-tuned LLaMA model.
+- Predicts question types using a fine-tuned T5-large model.
 - Generates model answers for given questions.
 - Compares generated answers with ground truth answers.
 - Computes similarity scores to measure model accuracy.